petyaracz/Racz2024/Readme.md

 ## Stimuli

-The matching task is played with a co-player and the participant has to match the way the co-player would finish the prompt.
+The matching game is played with a co-player and the participant has to match the way the co-player would finish the prompt.
 By manipulating the co-player’s responses, we can feed different morphological distributions to the participant.
-One participant sees words from one type of variation only (levelling / vowel deletion / front harmony), both in the matching task and the post test.
-One participant sees different words in the matching task and in the post test.
+The post test has the participant playing alone, in order to ascertain whether they persist in patterns they learned in the matching game.
+One participant sees words from one type of variation only (levelling / vowel deletion / front harmony), both in the matching game and the post test.
+One participant sees different words in the matching game and in the post test.

 We created three lists of 54 items each for each variation, sampled from the baseline.
 In each list, nonce forms were ranked from 1 (largest